AlexPullen91/True-or-False/README.md

 ### Project Goals

-Provide a simple but engaging user experience for someone interested in playing a trivia game.
+Provide a simple but engaging user experience for someone interested in playing a general knowledge trivia game.

 #### User goals